 We plan to continue to ascertain diabetes development through ongoing testing of fasting glucose and 75g oral glucose tolerance testing.
-This outcome is no longer primary but the long-term effects of the randomized therapies on diabetes and glycemia-related outcomes remain of interest, and this information will be needed for evaluation of the relationships of glycemia with other outcomes of interest.
+This outcome is no longer primary but the long-term effects of the randomized therapies on diabetes and glycemia-related outcomes remain of interest, and this information will be needed for evaluation of the relationships of glycemia with other outcomes of interest and whether intervention effects, if any, on other outcomes are mediated by diabetes prevention or delay.